lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 3. Strawberry martini
 [...] display only the first 5 results

-Which recipe do you like to import? (enter index)
+Which recipe would you like to import? (enter index)
 > 2
 Importing "Strawberry slushie"...
 ```